 The mini-ITX case market has exploded in the last few years.
 People want power in a compact form factor.
 They want more usable desktop and floor space.
-With the right components, you no longer need a big PC to handle some hardcore modern gaming—all you need is a small PC case.
+They want something that's easy to transport.
+With the right components, you no longer need a big PC to handle some hardcore modern gaming.

 More PC cases